Joiry/HSL_Carp/Part_02a.md

 >
 > Starting in the `shell_data/untrimmed_fastq/` directory, do the following:
 > 1. Make sure that you have deleted your backup directory and all files it contains.
 > 2. Create a copy of each of your FASTQ files.
-(Note: You'll need to do this individually for each of the FASTQ files.
-We haven't
+(Note: You'll either need to do this individually for each of the FASTQ files or use a wildcard pattern copy)
-> learned yet how to do this
-> with a wild-card.)
 > 3. Use a wildcard to move all of your backup files to a new backup directory.
 > 4. Change the permissions on all of your backup files to be write-protected.